rgutialo/shop-restful-service/README.md

 ### Future improvements

 We could improve our system including products management and stock control.
-We have to show to our clients not only the nearest shop, but also products they have.
+We have to show to our clients not only the nearest shop, but also products we have.
 We could manage products to show to our clients what we have and the nearest shop where they could find them.

 ### Comments